SudoKel/BouncingBalls/README.md

 # BouncingBalls

-This is an iOS app that simulates bouncing balls with some real physics.
-You can add, remove and flick balls.
+This is an iOS app that simulates bouncing balls with elastic collisions.
+You can add, remove and flick balls within the arena.